-Updated September 1, 2020
+Updated January 1, 2021

 Hopefully, we can have meaningful and safe worship experiences for the Northside family of faith from here on out.
 Remember, there is no judging for those who choose to stay safe at home at this time.
 Some of our folks are in too high a risk category to return, and they should stay home.
-I fully support them and encourage them to remain at home for now.
+We fully support them and encourage them to remain at home for now.